adsovetzky/Adsovetzky-Omarchy-s-Waybar/README.md

 ## Credit

 * Waybar v1.3: write by me alone!
+* Waybar v1.3b: more customize for network module
 * Waybar v1.4: also by me but great inspiration from [forest green theme](https://github.com/abhijeet-swami/omarchy-forest-green-theme/tree/main)!

 ## Preview